Tweener/kmp-charts/README.md

 ## 👨‍💻 Contributing

-I'd your input and welcome any contributions!
+I'd love your input and welcome any contributions!
 Please feel free to submit a pull request.

 ## 🪪 Licence